 At McLaren Honda, he has played a critical part in developing and improving the technical package across its tricky first two seasons.
 From the cockpit, his experience, insight and feedback was unrivalled, and gave the team’s engineers and designers crucial cues from which to develop the car.

-In 2017, he is continuing in this role, but – crucially – will no longer do it as an active grand prix driver.
-For the first time in 17 years, Jenson isn't on the Formula 1 grid, choosing instead to step away from the cockpit to act as an advisor and observer for the team.
+In 2017, he continued in this role, but – crucially – no longer as an active grand prix driver.
+For the first time in 17 years, Jenson wasn't on the Formula 1 grid, choosing instead to step away from the cockpit to act as an advisor and observer for the team.

 The Jenson Button Trust